lee-zhg/intro-to-docker/lab3.md

     Successfully tagged cplus-hello-world:latest
     ```

-    > Note: it may take a while when you build this Docker image.
+    > Note: it may take a while when you build this Docker image for the first time.
 It take time to install and prepare the `g++` environment.

-4. Verify that your image shows up in your image list via `docker image ls`.
+5. Verify that your image shows up in your image list via `docker image ls`.

     ```sh
     $ docker image ls